vcraig/about_me-1/README.md

 # about_me
 About Me page for my Code 201 lab

-Dyland and Val - pair programming:
+Dylan and Val - pair programming:
 1. Created two functions for q6 and q7.
+2. Added function declaration to remaining questions.
+3. Cleaned up indenting in .js.